 Since the retina is a vital part of vision, its detachment will cause blindness.

 Blood vessels grow from the center of a developing baby's retina 16 weeks into the mother's pregnancy, and then branch outward and reach the edges of the retina 8 months into the pregnancy.
 In babies born prematurely, normal retinal vessel growth may be disrupted and abnormal vessels can develop, which can cause leaking and bleeding in the eye.

-ROP can stop or reverse itself at any point, or the disease may progress to cause scarring, which pulls the retina away from the rest of the eye.
+ROP can stop or reverse itself at any point, so it often resolves as the baby grows.
+Sometimes, though, the disease may progress to cause scarring, which pulls the retina away from the rest of the eye.